 In 1922 Forest won the Second Division championship but struggled to survive in the First Division, finally being relegated in 1925.
 By the late 1930s, Forest were struggling to stave of relegation to the regional leagues.
 Once again facing a financial crisis, the club was kept afloat by committee members digging into their own pockets.

 At the end of the 1958-59 season, Forest beat Luton Town in the FA Cup final to win their first major trophy of the twentieth century.
 The 1966-67 season brought the club tantalisingly close to the double, finishing runners-up in Division One and losing in the semi-finals of the FA Cup.

-The club crest was slightly modified in 1970 so that it could be embroidered directly onto the shirt rather than appearing out of a white patch, a style now considered old fashioned.
+The club crest was slightly modified in 1970 and was now embroidered directly onto the shirt rather than appearing out of a white patch, a style now considered old fashioned.
 In 1972, Forest were relegated back into Division Two and seemed to be destined to continue to their career as chronic underachievers.

 Around March 1974 the old club crest was replaced by a modern design above the word "Forest."
 This iconic design became associated with the transformation of the club under Brian Clough, who arrived on 6 January 1975.

 With a side built around players from his championship Derby County team and bolstered by his old colleague, Peter Taylor, Clough built a series of sides that would transform Forest into Europe's premier club.
 Bearing in mind Forest's meagre record to date, Clough's achievements are remarkable: Division One Champions in 1978, League Cup Winners in 1978, 1979, 1989, 1990, the only domestic trophy Clough failed to win was the FA Cup.
 In Europe, however, his sides were superlative and Nottingham Forest were crowned European champions in 1979 and 1980.
 By 1993 Clough's regime was running out of steam.
 With relegation inevitable, an FA investigation into illicit transfer "bungs" pending and allegations about his private live reverberating in the tabloid press, Clough retired amid tearful scenes.